MeshWorld India Logo MeshWorld.

 Skill 2: One Backend Language

-Highest alignment with frontend work.
-One language across the entire stack.
-Fastify or Express for APIs.
+Best alignment with frontend work.
+One language for the whole stack.

 - Node.js runtime + npm ecosystem